nasa-jpl/captoolkit/captoolbox/ibe/README.txt

-- For MSLP we want forecast values only (without including the analyses steps) every 3h, so select: Times 0 and 12, Steps 3/6/9/12
+- For MSLP we want forecast values only (without including the analyses steps) every 3h, so select: Times 0 and 12, Steps 3/6/9/12 (note that including Step 0 gives the same dataset)

 - To apply the IBE correction: